BYU-CS-260/node-express-vue-todo/tutorials/2-Front-End.md

 The `front-end` directory contains a working front end written with Vue CLI.
 However, it uses local data and doesn't talk to the back end.
-We'll be modifying it so that it uses the front end to store data.
+We'll be modifying it so that it uses the back end to store data.

 You'll see in the source code that we have just one view, `Home.vue`, and no child components.
 We also have nothing really special happening in `App.vue`